 Our Board of Directors currently is composed of seven directors, divided into three classes: Class I, Class II and Class III.
-Our Class I directors, elected at the Annual Meeting of Stockholders in 2013, are William P. Angrick, III and David A. Perdue, Jr., and their terms end at the Annual Meeting of Stockholders in 2016.
-Our Class II directors, elected at the Annual Meeting of Stockholders in 2011, are Phillip A. Clough, George H. Ellis and Jaime Mateus-Tique, and their terms end at this Annual Meeting of Stockholders upon the election and qualification of their successors.
-Our Class III director, elected at the Annual Meeting of Stockholders in 2012, is Patrick W. Gross, and his term ends at the Annual Meeting of Stockholders in 2015.
-As of the date hereof, one Class III vacancy exists on the Board following Mr. Kramer's resignation from the Board in August 2013.
-The Company is conducting a search to find an independent director to fill the vacancy on the Board.
-With respect to the Class II directors to be elected at the Annual Meeting, each nominee for director will, if elected, continue in office until our Annual Meeting of Stockholders in 2017 or until the director's successor has been duly elected and qualified, or until the earlier of the director's death, resignation or retirement.
+Our Class I directors, elected at the Annual Meeting of Stockholders in 2016, are William P. Angrick, III and Edward J. Kolodzieski, and their terms end at the Annual Meeting of Stockholders in 2019.
+Our Class II directors, elected at the Annual Meeting of Stockholders in 2014, are Phillip A. Clough, George H. Ellis and Jaime Mateus-Tique, and their terms end at this Annual Meeting of Stockholders.
+Our Class III directors, elected at the Annual Meeting of Stockholders in 2015, are Patrick W. Gross and Beatriz V. Infante, and their terms end at the Annual Meeting of Stockholders in 2018.
+With respect to the Class II directors to be elected at the Annual Meeting, each nominee for director will, if elected, continue in office until our Annual Meeting of Stockholders in 2020 or until the director's successor has been duly elected and qualified, or until the earlier of the director's death, resignation or retirement.